chrisimi/CasinoPlugin/doc/documentation.md

 - fully customizable leaderboard
 - holograms

 This plugin needs Vault and an Economy plugin to work correctly.
-You can download Vault or an Economy plugin - I prefer GMoney when you don't have them on your server.
+You must download Vault or an Economy plugin - I prefer GMoney when you don't have them on your server.

 use /help casino to get detailed information about every command and click on it to invoke them